 - files for your accountant or tax professional.

-- prices of comparable houses (see the Nolo article How a Comparative Market Analysis Helps Sellers Price Their Home for details
+- final sale prices of comparable houses that were recently on the market (see How a Comparative Market Analysis Helps Sellers Price Their Home for details)

 - ads, listing sheets, and marketing materials on your house

-- disclosures (see the Nolo article Required Disclosures When Selling U.S. Real Estate for more on the subject)
+- disclosures (see Required Disclosures When Selling U.S. Real Estate for more on the subject)

 - purchase offers from prospective buyers and all relevant material, such as documents regarding buyers’ removal of financial, inspection, and other contingencies